steunix/passweaver-gui/docs/index.md

 PassWeaver-gui is just a nice frontend to PassWeaver-api and it brings all its capabilities to the final user; everything you can do with your items, folders, users and groups is defined in PassWeaver-api.
 See docs there for more info about its capabilities.

-While PassWeaver-api is a generic and independent piece of software, PassWeaver-gui is its perfect companion.
+While PassWeaver-api is a generic and independent piece of background software, PassWeaver-gui is its perfect UI companion.

 # Basics